BIOL3111MtA2024/WildYeastGrowth/Code/WildYeastReportDRAFT.md

 ```

 ## The relationship between MuMax (hours) ethanol concentration (% v/v) of the isolated yeast strains, faceted by source and culturing conditions.

+- The wild yeast strains appeared to experience growth inhibition at 2% (v/v) ethanol, where no major growth was observed at the other ethanol concentrations.
+- It is also plausible that the wild strains experienced a lag phase longer than the 15 hour range of the ethanol tolerance study, which would correlate to no major growth.
+- For the brewers yeast, it is clear that as the ethanol concentration increased, the lag phase also increased.
+- While the brewers yeast experienced an increased lag phase as ethanol concentration increased, all samples were still able to grow in the higher ethanol concentrations.

 ``` r